What's the timetable?

 stream.

-In addition Crest may provide VER's which are likely to trade at a discount to Kyoto
+may provide VER's which are likely to trade at a discount to Kyoto carbon credits.

-on behalf of the Minister of Energy.
-The award is subject to the granting of resource
+the fund on behalf of the Minister of Energy.
+The award is subject to a rigorous

-consents for the project.
-The NZMEDF runs for four years and offers a maximum of
+set of milestones.
+The NZMEDF runs for four years and offers a maximum of NZ$8 million:

-NZ$ 8 million: the award to Crest is the maximum available in the first year.
+the award to Crest is the maximum available in the first year and the funds can

 top